 The 10.00 am Thursday morning Communion is a quiet, reflective service held in the Lady Chapel.
 This service lasts approx. 30 minutes, with refreshments to follow.

-The new 6.00 pm Saturday 'Vigil Eucharist' is a traditional communion service, with a straightforward address, Kids' Club activities for children, and refreshments and time to chat after the service.
+The new 6.00 pm Saturday 'Vigil Eucharist' is a traditional communion service, with a straightforward address, refreshments and time to chat after the service.
 Everyone is welcome, especially those who find it difficult to attend church on Sundays or want to learn a bit more about Christianity.

 St. Luke's Church